Souravgoswami/linux_stat/README.md

 => 5.0468e-05
 ```

 To learn more about them, just run ri and the method name.
-To see all available methods:
+To see all available methods.

 ## Note 4: User
 Most of the LinuxStat::User supports arguments.